 It Can Reduce Blood Sugar and Pressure

 Research proves the fruit and essence of bignay can reduce blood pressure.
 This will be a great advantage for people with hypertension so they can avoid other health compromises.
 The tea also aids in lowering the levels of SGPT (alanine aminotransferase) and SGOT (aspartate aminotransferase).
 The SGPT and SGOT are indicators of liver and kidney damage.

 Tests with diabetic people found out that bignay fruits and tea can lower the sugar level.

-Bignay today is recognized by the health department as one of the precious gems of the country.
-Several studies are now being performed to further discover its wonders.
+The health department recognizes bignay as one of the precious gems of the country.
+Researchers are continuously doing more research to further prove its health benefits.